Full-Buff/tf2ctl/README.md

 ### 1. Requirements

 * **Python 3.11+** recommended (3.13 is OK).
+    Windows users can run this in powershell or cmd:
+    ```powershell
+    winget install -e --id Python.Python.3.11
+    ```
 * **Install dependencies** from the project root:
     ```bash
     pip install -r requirements.txt